 When prisoners arrived at the Bastille there were several books used to record information about them.
 One book was a register or list that contained prisoners’ names, the date of their arrival, the time of their discharge or death, the tower where they were lodged, and any necessary remarks or observations.
 A second book listed the prisoner’s name, date of arrival, and an inventory of effects found on them.
 A third book, called the discharge book, contained receipts for their effects, which were restored when prisoners were set at liberty.

-Prisoners were also generally questioned and examined within twenty-four hours of their arrival, although sometimes someone might not be examined for up to two or three weeks.
+A prisoner in the Bastille was also generally questioned and examined within twenty-four hours of their arrival, although sometimes someone might not be examined for up to two or three weeks.
 Examinations were conducted by the Châtelet commissioner who used specially supplied notes to question incoming inmates.
 After his examination, he sent an official report along with his opinion to the lieutenant of the police, who had a judicial position in that he decided whether the person’s arrest should be sustained.
 If a person was determined to be innocent, then a new lettre de cachet set the person free.

 Despite the Bastille being described as good, conditions in the prison varied widely.
 The subterranean dungeons or cachots were damp and vermin-infested while the cells immediately below the roof, called the calottes, were affected by the weather: freezing during the snow, damp and humid during the rain, and suffocating and hot during the sunny summer months.
 Thus, unless the prison was crowded, prisoners were generally held in the middle floors in an octagonal room that was about sixteen feet in diameter.

-“The furniture of the rooms in general consisted of a small bed with green serge curtains, a table, an armed chair, a bason and ewer, a large earthen pot to hold water, a brass candlestick, a chamber-pot, a nightstool, a tin goblet, a broom, and a tinder-box and matches.”
+“The furniture of the rooms in general consisted of a small bed with green serge curtains, a table, an armed chair, a bason and ewer, a large earthen pot to hold water, a brass candlestick, a chamber -pot, a nightstool, a tin goblet, a broom, and a tinder-box and matches.”

 “[Marguerite de Launay, baroness] de Staal relates that she had hers hung with tapestry; the Marquis de Sade covered the bare walls with long and brilliant hangings: other prisoners ornamented their rooms with family portraits; they procured chests of drawers, desks, round tables, dressing-cases, armchairs, cushion in Utrecht velvet; the inventories of articles belonging to the prisoners show they managed to secure everything they thought necessary.
 The Abbé Brigault, who was imprisoned at the same time as [Baroness] de Staal … brought into the Bastille five armchairs, two pieces of tapestry, eleven serge hangings, eight chairs, a bureau, a small table, three pictures, &c.
 The list of effects taken out of the Bastille by the Comte de Belle-Isle … includes a library consisting of 333 volumes and ten atlases, a complete service of fine linen and plate for the table, a bed furnished with gold-bordered red damask, four pieces of tapestry on antique subjects, two mirrors, a screen of gold-bordered red damask matching the bed, two folding screens, two armchairs with cushions, and armchair in leather, three chairs in tapestry, an overmantel of gilt copper, tables, drawers, stands, candlestick of plated copper, &c.